 skip to Main Content

-On November 1, 2023, in British Columbia and September 17th, 2023, New York enacted Pay Transparency Laws.
-These laws prohibit employers from asking job applicants how much they made in their previous jobs and require employers to publish a pay range in job postings.
+On November 1, 2023, in British Columbia and September 17th, 2023, New York enacted the Pay Transparency Laws.
+These laws prevent employers from asking about previous salaries and mandate the publication of pay ranges in job postings.
 Having a pay range in a job advertisement is as essential as having pictures in online dating!

 Pay transparency laws require employers to: